AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_gateway.md

 * `monitor_exclude_list` - (Optional) Set of monitored instance ids.
 Only valid when 'enable_monitor_gateway_subnets' = true.
 Available in provider version R2.17.1+.

 ### FQDN Gateway
-~> **NOTE:** This attribute is only to be used in Azure FQDN FireNet workflows.

 * `fqdn_lan_cidr` - (Optional) If `fqdn_lan_cidr` is set, the FQDN gateway will be created with an additional LAN interface using the provided CIDR.
-This attribute is required when enabling FQDN gateway FireNet in Azure.
+This attribute is required when enabling FQDN gateway FireNet in Azure or GCP.
 Available in provider version R2.17.1+.
+* `fqdn_lan_vpc_id` - (Optional) FQDN LAN VPC ID.
+This attribute is required when enabling FQDN gateway FireNet in GCP.
+Available as of provider version R2.18.1+.

 ### Misc.
 * `allocate_new_eip` - (Optional) If set to false, use an available address in Elastic IP pool for this gateway.
 Otherwise, allocate a new Elastic IP and use it for this gateway.
 Available in Controller 2.7+.
 Valid values: true, false.
 Default: true.
 Option not available for Azure and OCI gateways, they will automatically allocate new EIPs.